joecullin/presentations/PITCHME.md

 @ul[spaced text-white]
 - cat, head, tail, more - older, simpler
-- less - more modern replacement for all of above
+- less - newer replacement for all of above
  - keyboard navigation (same as vi)
  - search (same as vi)
- - line number
+ - show line numbers
- - memory efficient for giant files
+ - efficient for giant files
 @ulend

 ```bash